RafaMarques9/pokemon-html-clone/README.md

 # TODO
 - Create a World.
 (City, Route etc.)
+- NPC that talk or battle with you
+- Move Animation Sprites
 - Start Menu & Pause Menu
 - Encounter wild Pokemon
 - Battle or Catch Wild Pokemon